Doohan, Fittipaldi secure HWA F3 seats

 “I think it will be even better working with HWA in its second season in single-seaters, I think we already took a big step.”

-HWA will also expand into F2 this year, and has signed Artem Markelov and Giuliano Alesi as its drivers.
+HWA will also expand into F2 this year, taking over Arden's entry, and has signed Artem Markelov and Giuliano Alesi as its drivers.

 About this article